Hartmeyer Ice Arena: Wisconsin Badgers' hockey

-Scheduling conflicts would force Wisconsin to move postseason hockey games back to the Hartmeyer twice in 1977 and twice more in 1978.
+Scheduling conflicts would force Wisconsin to move postseason hockey games back to Hartmeyer twice in 1977 and twice more in 1978.

 General use and youth hockey

-Though no longer suitable for collegiate hockey, the Hartmeyer was still the premier skating, amateur hockey and youth hockey facility in Madison for many years and one of few in the region capable of holding over 3,000 spectators.
+Though no longer suitable for collegiate hockey, Hartmeyer was still the premier skating, amateur hockey and youth hockey facility in Madison for many years and one of few in the region capable of holding over 3,000 spectators.
 The Patriots Youth Hockey Association began using the arena in 1984 and still holds many events in the facility.
-Since 2006 Hartmeyer Ice Arena has also been home to the Madison Eastside Lakers Hockey team a Co-Op team consisting of Madison La Follette High School and Madison East High School.
+Since 2006, Hartmeyer Ice Arena has also been home to the Madison Eastside Lakers Hockey team a Co-Op team consisting of Madison La Follette High School and Madison East High School.
 Prior to 2006 La Follette and East had separate hockey teams.
+The Eastside Lakers formed another co-op that still occasionally uses Hartmeyer.
+Monona Grove High School calls Hartmeyer its home ice, having their own locker rooms for Varsity and Junior Varsity.

-The City of Madison operated the Hartmeyer into the 21st century, despite the arena beginning to show signs of age.
+The City of Madison operated Hartmeyer into the 21st century, despite the arena beginning to show signs of age.
 With an older surface that did not fare well in warmer months and competition from newer facilities, the arena became a financial strain to the city.
 In 2004, it was sold, along with the Madison Ice Arena, to Madison Ice, Inc., a not-for-profit organization committed to supporting skating and youth hockey in the Madison area.

 In 2008, Madison Ice paid for improvements to the surface, allowing for the facility to be used year-round.

-On September 25, 2010, the Hartmeyer celebrated its 50th anniversary with a free, open-skating day for the general public.
+On September 25, 2010, Hartmeyer celebrated its 50th anniversary with a free, open-skating day for the general public.

 Wisconsin Wolfpack

-In 2010, the Wisconsin Wolfpack of the Continental Indoor Football League announced plans to play its games at the Hartmeyer.
+In 2010, the Wisconsin Wolfpack of the Continental Indoor Football League announced plans to play its games at Hartmeyer.
 The move had historic overtones as the Wolfpack's inaugural indoor season was played at the Veterans Memorial Coliseum, meaning the Wolfpack was essentially reversing the course taken by Badger Hockey over 40 years earlier.

 To facilitate the games, the ice was removed from the arena surface and the Wolfpack's turf, recycled from the Pensacola Barracudas, was laid.
 On April 3, 2010, a game between the Wisconsin Wolfpack and the Miami Valley Silverbacks became the first non-skating event to ever take place in the facility.
 The Wolfpack won the game, 38-32.

-Among CIFL facilities, the Hartmeyer quickly developed a reputation as a very unwelcoming building for opponents due to its age, loud environment and low ceiling, which frequently obstructed kicks and passes.
+Among CIFL facilities, Hartmeyer quickly developed a reputation as a very unwelcoming building for opponents due to its age, loud environment and low ceiling, which frequently obstructed kicks and passes.
 The Wolfpack won six of its seven home games in 2010, including a playoff game against the Fort Wayne Firehawks, before announcing the team would not return in 2011.